 Dogs shouldn’t drink decaf coffee because of the potential adverse effects of caffeine.

-However, its believed that there may be benefits to feeding small amounts of decaf coffee grounds to dogs.
+However, its believed that there may be benefits to feeding small amounts of decaf coffee grounds

 For instance, it helps with digestive issues and make your dog’s coat shiny.